Safety

 Additionally, a boating education course through Boat-Ed is a great way to learn about staying safe in the water.
 Not only will you learn what to do for severe conditions like hypothermia, but you'll also learn important navigation and boating information to have more fun on the water.

 So, before your next boating adventure, take a course!
-Your state might require it if you plan to operate a motorized vessel.
-Choose the course for yourself and start learning with our free study guides.
+Most states and Canadian provinces require boater education if you plan to operate a motorized vessel.